 Level: Free shore access This spot have a free shore access: you can go snorkeling there freely and without having to book a tour or pay an entrance fee.
 Resort nearby

 Enter the water directly from the beach, in front of Chauve Souris island.
-Keep an eye out for small fishing boats sailing nearby.
+Keep an eye out for small fishing boat traffic.

-The area to explore covers a wide area between the beach and Chauve-Souris island, some 200 yards away.
+The snorkeling area extends between the beach and Chauve-Souris island, some 200 yards away.
 Once you are in the water, swim toward the island.
 The area has a constant sea level (↕2-5ft/0.5-1.5m) and the seabed is entirely made up of sand and seagrass.
-Close by Chauve-Souris island, you will come across large blocks of granite, which provide small areas of sea life that are interesting to explore.
+Closer to Chauve-Souris island, you will find granite boulders that provide shelter to reef fish.

 Côte d’Or is the main seaside resort in Praslin.
-Near the beach, there is a whole host of restaurants, supermarkets and accommodation for all budgets.
+Next to the beach, there is a wide choice of restaurants, supermarkets and accommodation.

 You must be logged in to post a comment.